Cuberick-Orion/CIRR/README.md

 ##

 > [!CAUTION]
 > Please be advised that the test server is down at the moment, we are working on it.
+For now please use the [backup server](https://cirr.junjie.au/).
 Unfortunately we do not have a concrete timeline.
 [Issue #28](/../../issues/28) <br/>
-> *last updated: 8 Sep 2026*
+> *last updated: 9 Sep 2026*

 **News and Upcoming Updates**